If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 Here’s a walkthrough of our two-layered process that can help you become a pro!

-Content Type:
+Content Type

-Begin by determining the most prevalent and suited for your niche.
+Begin by determining the most prevalent and suitable for your niche.
 You can identify the dominant type of content in the search results, such as blog posts, videos, product pages, category pages, or landing pages.

 For instance, if you’re an e-commerce brand, focus more on product and category pages.
 Create blog posts, landing pages, and source content if you’re a SaaS brand or service-based business.

-Content Format:
+Content Format

 Once your content types are decided, search around competitors and use your main keyword to determine the prevalent format of the top-ranking pages.